erinfry6/AncGeneExpReconstructionBT/README.md

 The numbering will begin at 2, not 1.
 For steps 1 and 3, modify the .sh file for loops at the end of the script to run the analysis on the desired number of genes.

-*It is important to look at the command files being created by run_MCMC.sh.
-If you would like to modify the command files, you will need to manually change each of the four command file writing scripts in the 'CREATING COMAMAND FILES' section.*
+It is important to look at the command files being created in run_MCMC.sh.
+If you would like to modify the command files, you will need to manually change each of the four command file writing scripts in the 'CREATING COMMAND FILES' section.

 #################################################################################